Backcountry Trailhead Shuttle Driver

 - Destinations also include the Kolob Terrace and Kolob Canyons sections of the Park.

 - Early arrivals at work.
 Drivers of 6:15 AM shuttles arrive ZAC by 6:00 AM, which makes for early mornings, and an early end to the work day.
 If you much of a commute, you will likely be getting out of bed by 5:00 AM

 - Maintaining the shuttle vehicle for cleanliness, fueling, and informing Maintenance Coordinator of possible problems and needed repairs

 - Being able to change flat tires on trips, possibly along unimproved roads

 - Offering expertise on local recreation opportunities and logistics

 - Building an impressive knowledge base of the roads, hikes, canyons, and hidden secrets of Zion National Park and the surrounding area on personal time

 Part- and full-time job positions available with a minimum driver schedule of two days per week to qualify.
-Start dates begin February 27 and work thru the end of October.
+Start dates begin March 4 and work thru the end of October or November.